10-Day Stay Food As Medicine Recipes

 Dark Leafy Greens

-During the 10-Day Stay it was important to eat about three cups of cooked nutrient dense dark leafy green vegetables each day.
+During the 10-Day Stay, it was important to eat about 3 cups of cooked, nutrient-dense dark leafy greens each day.
 These include kale (dinosaur kale, purple kale, curly kale, red kale), dandelion greens, collard greens, mustard greens, turnip greens, daikon greens, and bok choy.

 Dark leafy greens are a vitamin and mineral powerhouse providing bioavailable magnesium, calcium, potassium, and vitamins in just the balance the body needs.
-A daily dose of dark leafy greens is standard when using food as medicine or when you want to upregulate your detoxification capacity.
+A daily dose of dark leafy greens is standard when using food as medicine or to upregulate your detoxification capacity.

 Water Sauteed Greens